jquense/yup/README.md

 #### `mixed.isType(value)`

 Runs a type check against the passed in `value`.
 It returns true if it matches, it does not cast the value.
 When `nullable()` is set `null` is considered a valid value of the type.
+You should use `isType` for all Schema type checks.

 #### `mixed.strict()` (default: `false`)